ayn/ARSwipeToSelectGestureRecognizer/README.md

 ## Adding to your project

-The easiest way to add `ARMultiSelectGestureRecognizer` to your project is via CocoaPods:
+The easiest way to add `ARSwipeToSelectGestureRecognizer` to your project is via CocoaPods:

-`pod 'ARMultiSelectGestureRecognizer'`
+`pod 'ARSwipeToSelectGestureRecognizer'`

 Alternatively you could copy all the files in the `Classes/` directory into your project.
 Be sure 'Copy items to destination group's folder' is checked.